Norah Jones: 2000–2002: New York City, First Sessions and Come Away with Me

-2002: Come Away with Me

 Bacchus thought producer and engineer Jay Newland's experience in jazz, blues, rock, country, and folk music would give a "feeling for her sound."
-Jones and Newland recorded nine demo tracks.
-Four appeared on the sampler First Sessions (2001).
-The rest were set aside for her debut album.
+Jones and Newland recorded nine demo tracks on October 8 and 9, 2000.
+Four appeared on the sampler First Sessions, released on May 30, 2001, with the rest were set aside for her debut album.
 Come Away with Me (2002) was praised for its blend of acoustic pop with soul and jazz.
 Debuting at No. 139, it reached No. 1 on the U.S. Billboard 200.
 The single "Don't Know Why" hit No. 1 on the Top 40 Adult Recurrents in 2003 and No. 30 in the Billboard Hot 100 Singles Chart.
 At the 45th Grammy Awards in 2003, Jones was nominated for eight Grammy Awards and won five: Best New Artist, Album of the Year, Best Pop Vocal Album, Record of the Year, and Best Female Pop Vocal Performance for "Don't Know Why".
 This tied Lauryn Hill and Alicia Keys for most Grammy Awards received by a female artist in one night.
 Jesse Harris won Song of the Year for "Don't Know Why" while Arif Mardin won Producer of the Year.
 The album won Best Engineered Album, Non-Classical.
 Come Away with Me was certified platinum by the Recording Industry Association of America (RIAA) for having sold one million copies.
 In February 2005, it was certified diamond for selling ten million copies.

-2004: Feels like Home
+2004–2009: Feels like Home, Not Too Late and The Fall

-Feels like Home (2004) debuted at No. 1 in at least 16 countries.
+Feels like Home (2004) debuted at the top of the charts in at least 16 countries, including Germany, New Zealand, and the United Kingdom.
 At the 47th Grammy Awards in 2005, the album was nominated for three Grammys, winning one, Best Female Pop Vocal Performance for "Sunrise".
 For "Here We Go Again", a duet with Ray Charles, she won Record of the Year and Best Pop Collaboration with Vocals.
 Time magazine named Jones one of the most influential people of 2004.